frictionlessdata/datapackage-pipelines/README.md

 - `generate_pipeline` -
    which receives the source description and returns an iterator of tuples of the form `(id, details)`.
    `id` might be a pipeline id, in which case details would be an object containing the pipeline definition.
    If `id` is of the form `:module:`, then the details are treated as a source spec from the specified module.
-This way a generator a generator might generate other source specs.
+This way a generator might generate other source specs.
 - `get_schema` - which should return a JSON Schema for validating the source description's structure

 #### Example